daberrios9/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-Ok, welcome to my first tutorial!
-First things first we will have to create a Virtual machine using the Microsoft Azure portal.
-We will be using a VM which is a remote computer.
-We are using a VM in order to protect our physical machine just in case something breaks.
+Hello, welcome to my first tutorial!
+First things first we will have to create a virtual machine (VM) using the Microsoft Azure portal.
+We will be using a VM which is a compute source in order to run our program, osTicket.
+In this insatance a VM is used in order to create and tear down a reomte computer wihtout affecting our physical machine.
 Create a resource group and title it "osTicket".
 Afterwards create a VM with 2-4 CPUs.
 In this example I will be using 4 CPUs.

  <img src="https://i.imgur.com/YAmZoY6.png"/>
 </p>
 <br />
 <p>
 </p>
-<p>Next simply connect to your newly created VM using RDP using the public IPv4 address.
-If you are a Mac user you will have to download Microsoft RDP.
+<p>Next simply connect to your newly created VM using RDP using the public IPv4 address (copy and paste from Azure).
+If you are a Mac user you will have to download Microsoft RDP in order to establish a connection with your VM, this is what you should see.
 </p>
 <img src="https://i.imgur.com/Vuhy56h.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>